jit-strategies/Ether-Multi-Sender/README.md

 ## Multi-Wallet Ether Transfer Script

-This script allows you to transfer a specified amount of Ether to multiple wallets in a single transaction.
+This script allows you to transfer a specified amount of Ether to multiple wallets.
 It uses the Alchemy API to connect to the Goerli test network and the ethers.js library to handle the transactions.

 The script requires a configuration file `config.js` that contains the following options: